High and Low (1963 film): Pre-production and production

 High and Low was filmed at Toho Studios and on location in Yokohama.
 The film was shot using TohoScope, a widescreen filming system.
 Filming began on 2 September 1962 with the first act, the majority of which was filmed at Toho Studios.
-Many of the takes shot for the film's first half were ten minutes long, and it is possible that they would have been longer if the capacity of the cameras' magazines were larger.
+Many of the takes shot for the film's first half were ten minutes long, and it is possible that they would have been longer if the capacities of the cameras' magazines were larger.
 Two different sets were used to film Gondō's home overlooking Yokohama.
-One was filmed on location, overlooking the city.
-The night scenes, showing the same location and view, were filmed with a miniature display outside the window, as the outside of the location set could not be photographed well at night.
+One was constructed on location, overlooking the city.
+The night scenes, showing the same location and view, were filmed with a miniature display outside the window, as the exterior of the location set could not be photographed well at night.
 Long-distance lenses were used, particularly to obtain close-ups, as the camera rarely entered the set.
-It was constructed as a room with an open wall.
-During production of his films, Kurosawa would take his frustrations out on the cast and crew, a pattern that became worse during High and Lows creation—it was here that his reputation of making difficulties for the studio and those working on the film began to precede him.
+The set was constructed as a room with an open wall.
+During the production of his films, Kurosawa would take his frustrations out on the cast and crew, a pattern that became worse during High and Lows creation—it was here that his reputation of making difficulties for the studio and those working on the film began to precede him.